 Who are the different political parties and what do they stand for?

 The two major parties in Australia are the Australian Labor Party and the Liberal Party of Australia.
 However, the Liberal Party and the National Party of Australia (which is a minor party) are currently joined in a Coalition.
 This is one good example of how minor parties can still be powerful in parliament even if they cannot form government.
-Minor parties and independents can also still win seats and have a large influence on whether certain legislation passes (more information in the next section).

 It’s important that you know who your local candidates are and what their campaign is, so that you can make an informed choice with your vote.
 One of the best ways to find out is by visiting their website.
 For political parties, you can find their policies, current members, and become a member of the party if that interests you.

-Another great way to learn more about your local candidates is to search for an official social media page, like a Facebook, Twitter, Instagram or TikTok page.
-You can learn a lot about a candidate’s campaign and Principles or actions that the candidate or party say they’ll commit to if elected.policies policies by looking at their posts or reading comments from supporters or people who agree or disagree with the candidate.
+Another great way to learn more about your local candidates is to search for an official social media page, like a Facebook, X, Instagram or TikTok page.
+You can learn a lot about a candidate’s campaign and Principles or actions that the candidate or party say they'll commit to if elected.policies by looking at their posts or reading comments from supporters or people who agree or disagree with the candidate.

 Alternatively, following the news is a great way to learn about the everyday operations and campaigns that candidates are running, and to understand what they stand for.

-The role of minor parties and independents in our political system
+The role of minor parties and independents

 What is a minor party?